Autumn Grand Manan: Sep 02—08, 2019

 VIDEO: Fin Whales, Cornell Lab of Ornithology Autumn Grand Manan 2014, by Barry Zimmer

 We had an amazing experience with 12 Fin Whales on our 2014 Autumn Grand Manan tour for the Cornell Lab of Ornithology.
 The pod was in pursuit of herring and oblivious to us as they surrounded our boat, some within 20 feet!
 Unfortunately, I was so busy soaking up the show that I forgot to take video until they had moved some distance away.
 Here is a clip of what I did get:

 We’ll check the forests and hedgerows of Grand Manan for a good variety of migrant songbirds (more than 20 species of warblers are possible), and scan the rocky shoreline for Great Cormorant, Common Eider, and Black Guillemot.
+A special effort will be made to locate Nelson’s Sparrows at Castalia Marsh.
 Even the sporadic White-winged Crossbill and the elusive Boreal Chickadee are possibilities.